Twins vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has collected 45 hits with nine doubles, 10 home runs and 15 walks.
-He has driven in 29 runs.
+- Hunter Renfroe has 47 hits with nine doubles, 10 home runs, 15 walks and 29 RBI.

-- Renfroe has picked up a hit in two games in a row.
-In his last five games he is hitting .333 with two doubles, two walks and two RBI.
+- Renfroe has picked up at least one hit in three games in a row.
+During his last five outings he is hitting .353 with a walk and an RBI.

 Renfroe Recent Games